 You can easily apply to the Program through the dedicated page on our website.

-We will let you know whether your application has been successful.
-If you have, you will be invited to enrol.
+Within 10 days of your interview, you will know whether your application has been successful.
+If you have been accepted into the program, you will be invited to enroll.
 Enrolment requires a deposit of €300 ($340).
-This payment secures your spot on the Program.
+This payment secures your spot on the Program until payment is due.
 Full payment is due before departure.

 What is the accommodation like?

-You will either be living in shared apartments with two rooms (usually double rooms).
-For students on the five-week program, you will be on campus in a shared dorm room.
-Single rooms are also available upon request.
+Students on the five-week program in Rome will be staying on campus in a dorm room.
+Single rooms are available upon request.